CAK25/PROJECT-1/README.md

 # PROJECT-1
 Analyze Covid-19 Data
-The purpose of this project is to analyze ethnicities and hospitalizations from COVID-19 from groups of people in the age range of 10-20 year olds, 20-30 year olds, 30-40 year olds, and 40-50 year olds.
+The purpose of this project is to analyze how much of an impact ethnicity and age have on severity of COVID-19.
+The groups of people are the age range of 10-30 year olds and 30-50 year olds and are broken into white/black population.